 Dalferro, whose committee chair is associate professor Marina Welker, will conduct her fieldwork in the Thai and Khmer languages.

-Rebekah M. Ciribassi, a native of Chicago, will travel to Tanzania in January 2018 to work on a project titled “Sickle cell disease amid intersecting ideologies of kinship in Northwest Tanzania.”
+Rebekah M. Cirbassi, a native of Chicago, will travel to Tanzania in January 2018 to work on a project titled “Sickle cell disease amid intersecting ideologies of kinship in Northwest Tanzania.”

 In January 2017, a new diagnostic technology called “Sickle-Scan” was introduced in Tanzania, she explained in her proposal.
 The test does not just determine whether a person is carrying the disease, but also provides information about genetic relatedness.